 Tableau Desktop Workspace

-Tableau workspace consists of a menu, cards, and shelves, toolbar, etc. To open a tableau workspace, you need to go to File > New.
+Tableau workspace consists of a menu, cards, and shelves, toolbar, etc. To open a tableau workspace, click File > New.

 Given below is a list of various elements available in a Tableau workspace: